ankraft/oneM2M-Recipes/mkdocs/docs/basics/What-is-a-CSE.md

 tags: [ basics, cse]
 ---

-# What is a CSE?
+# What is a Common Service Entity?

-A CSE, short for *Common Services Entity*, is a software component in a oneM2M-based IoT system that hosts one or many **Common Service Functions**, or *CSF*.
+A **CSE**, short for *Common Services Entity*, is a software component in a oneM2M-based IoT system that hosts one or many *Common Service Functions*, or **CSF**.
 Those functions represent the building blocks of an IoT system and include:

 - storing of IoT data
 - enabling communication between IoT entities